Google スプレッドシートとTrelloの連携イメージ

 2. Set Key and Token

-<span class="mark-yellow">Enter the API key and access token used earlier when linking My Apps.</span>
+<span class="mark-yellow">Enter the API key and access token used during the My App integration earlier.</span>

 3. Enter ID